Published by FutureTecEra

 Finally, write a 150-word introduction for that topic in a friendly educational tone.

-This approach is useful for outlines, article planning, research summaries, video scripts, email drafts, and longer content workflows.
+This approach is practical for outlines, article planning, research summaries, video scripts, email drafts, and longer content workflows.

 Test and Refine Your Prompts

-Prompt engineering improves through testing.
-A first prompt may produce a useful draft, but a second or third version often gives a clearer result.
-Testing helps you discover which words, constraints, examples, or formats produce clearer output.
+Prompt engineering develops through testing.
+A first prompt may produce a practical draft, but a second or third version often provides a clearer response.
+Testing allows you to identify which words, constraints, examples, or formats lead to clearer output.

 Example: